Mowie/Mowie-Docker-Image/README.md

 # Mowie Docker Image

-This image puts the Mowie CMS in a dockercontainer to easily deploy it.
+This image puts the Mowie CMS in a docker container to easily deploy it.

 # Usage